poempelfox/zamdach2022/docs/brainstorming.md

   + TIL: there are nowadays such batterys with builtin Bluetooth m(  (the bluetooth is in the BATTERY BLOCK, not in the charge controller!)
   + It would also be possible to connect a LiPo battery directly to the ESP32 board, it has a simple charger builtin, but I don't think that is a good idea.
 Because considering the harsh conditions this will have to endure, a less volatile battery setup is probably a good idea.

-Update: In the final (January 1st 2023) assembly, the mainboard is sitting in an extra housing separated from most other sensors, so we chose to go with PoE because we do not have to worry about the extra heat coming from the power dissipation.
+We have decided to go with PoE.
+We can get it up onto the roof easily, and it makes our life easier if we don't have to conserve every last bit of power - especially because that is A LOT harder on the ESP32 platform than on an AVR, and even with massive effort can never reach the same level of powersaving.

 ## GPIO / pin usage